What This Article Covers

 Next is setting up RFC destinations…..

-As a planning application, and SCM box can be integrated to multiple ECC boxes, although the opposite would probably never happen.
-In these cases a master data issue comes up particularly with the material master.
+As a planning application and APO box can be integrated into multiple ECC boxes, although the opposite would probably never happen.
+In these cases, a master data issue comes up, particularly with the material master.
 Integrating multiple ECC systems and normalizing master data is one of the reasons for the application MDM.
 However, if MDM is not in the footprint, there are other ways of performing his normalization with customer exits.

 SPRO – Integration with other mySAP Components – Advanced Planning and Optimization – Application Specific Settings and Enhancements

 Also, Business System Groups (BSUs) allow you to group physical systems.
-This allows a segmentation of their master data, within a single Planning Version and Model.
-Of course another option is to create another Planning Version and Model for the second SAP ERP system data.
+This allows segmentation of their master data, within a single Planning Version and Model.
+Of course, another option is to create another Planning Version and Model for the second SAP ERP system data.
 Creating a BSG is easy.

 SAP SCM Implementation Guide – Integration with SAP Components – Integration via Core Interface – Basic Settings for Creating the System Landscape – Assign Logical System and Queue Type